jmigpin/editor/README.md

 The editor includes a built-in terminal emulator that runs directly inside a row.
 Opening a terminal row:

-Run `OpenTerminalEmu` from the toolbar — opens a new row with a shell at the active row's directory.
+Run `Open -terminalemu` from the toolbar — opens a new row with a shell at the active row's directory.
+Optional arguments can be passed to run a specific command (e.g. `Open -terminalemu . top`).
 Or use the `$terminal=emu` internal variable in any row toolbar, causing commands run in that row to execute in a PTY (pseudo-terminal) instead of a regular pipe.
 This is useful when running programs that require a real terminal (e.g. interactive CLI tools, programs that check isatty).
 It supports automatic visual wrapping and indentation by communicating logical line continuity to the TextArea.
 It also preserves logical output during window resizing